dnorton/dev-notes/sql-tips.md

 			       dept
 			 WHERE dept.deptno = emp.deptno;

-* check to see if a column exists before adding
+* _plsql_ check to see if a column exists before adding

 		select count(*) into vRowCount
 			from DBA_TAB_COLUMNS